ssec/sift/RELEASING.md

 6. Push changes to github `git push --follow-tags`

-7. This step is no longer needed as installers are automatically built with Travis CI and made available on ftp://ftp.ssec.wisc.edu/pub/sift/dist.

-8. Create a release of the package on [github](https://github.com/ssec/sift/releases) by drafting a new release and copying the release notes from the changelog (see above).
+7. Create a release of the package on [github](https://github.com/ssec/sift/releases) by drafting a new release and copying the release notes from the changelog (see above).